Inelastic thermoelectric transport and fluctuations in mesoscopic system: Elastic versus inelastic thermoelectric transport in mesoscopic systems

-Generally, thermal {thermoelectric} transport in multi-terminal systems at the nanoscale is driven by thermodynamics bias (e.g., temperature gradient and voltage bias).
-The steady-state transport is characterized as the electronic currents, electronic heat currents, and bosonic heat currents.
-During the nonequilibrium exchange processes, there exist two main classes: i) elastic transport and ii) inelastic transport.
-Both elastic and inelastic processes contribute to the thermal {thermoelectric} transport\cite{Jiangtransistors,MyPRBtransistor}.
+Thermoelectric transport in mesoscopic systems is driven by thermodynamics forces (e.g., temperature gradients and voltage biases).
+The steady-state transport is characterized by electrical currents and heat currents.
+The latter consists of contributions from electrons and other quasiparticles such as phonons and photons.
+Thermoelectric transport can generally be categorized into two main classes: i) elastic transport and ii) inelastic transport~\cite{Jiangtransistors,MyPRBtransistor}.

-When a thermodynamic system is connected to two electronic reservoirs, the voltage bias $V$ and the temperature difference $\Delta T = T_h - T_c$ between the two reservoirs (hot and cold, $T_h > T_c$) drive a charge current $I_e$ and a heat current $I_Q$.
+When a mesoscopic system is connected with two electronic reservoirs, the voltage bias $V$ and the temperature difference $\Delta T = T_h - T_c$ between the two reservoirs (hot and cold reservoirs, with temperatures $T_h > T_c$) drive a charge current $I_e$ and a heat current $I_Q$.
 In the linear-response regime, the charge and heat currents are related to the thermodynamic affinities (i.e., the voltage bias and the temperature difference) via the Onsager matrix~\cite{JiangOra}

 which is time-reversal symmetry~\cite{Onsager1,Onsager2}. $T$ is the average temperature of the system. $G$ and $K$ denote the charge and heat conductivities, respectively. $L$ represents thermoelectric effect and the thermopower (or Seebeck coefficient) is $S=L/(TG)$~\cite{Yamamoto17PRB}.
-The energy efficiency of the two-terminal thermoelectric system is limited by the second law of thermodynamics.
+The energy efficiency of the two-terminal thermoelectric system is limited by the second law of thermodynamics~\cite{PRXQuantum}.
 In the linear-response regime the maximum efficiency is given by~\cite{harman,yimry1997book,gchen2005book,jauho2008book}